enwumeh/react-form-fun/README.md

-# React free form practice with Emma
+# React free form practice

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+by Emma
 ## Available Scripts

-In the project directory, you can run:
+seeing all the cool things react native has to offer

-### `fun or cool ideas`
+### fun or cool ideas:

 add bootstrap or flexbox, add automatic scroll to bottom for onclick